 Out of Control Object Lesson

-You will need a target (you can draw rings on the whiteboard or on a sheet of paper), and a few yellow balloons, a 6ft piece of string, a toilet roll, and some tape.
+You will need a target (you can draw rings on the whiteboard or on a sheet of paper), and a few yellow balloons, a 6ft piece of string, a toilet roll, and scotch tape.

 Put the target up ahead of the lesson.
 When you’re ready to do this object lesson inflate a balloon but don’t tie it off.
 Tell the kids that you’re going to try hit the target with the balloon.
 Point the balloon at the target and let it go.
 Without self-control the balloon cannot hit the target.
 It needs something to guide it.
 Ask the kids if there’s a way to help the balloon hit the target.
 Tell them that you’re going to help the balloon control itself.
 Tape the one end of the string to the target.
 Inflate the balloon again and tape the toilet paper roll to the balloon.
 Put the string through the toilet paper roll as in the image below.
 Ask the kids if they think the balloon will hit the target this time.
 Hold the string tight and let the balloon go!